jpnance/pso-kata/README.md

 * Drop a player from a franchise back into the league's player pool
 * Maintain a transaction history for the league, preserving the order in which each transaction occurs

+We'll also impose the following constraints:

+* The rights to a player may not be owned by two franchises at the same time
+* There may not be two players with exactly the same name in the player pool

 ### Acceptance Criteria
 Before any adds or drops have been made, printing the transaction history should result in: